Leaked poll: National under 30%, Labour at 55%

 The results have been confirmed to the Herald by a number of different sources.

-At 55%, Labour would be able to form a government by itself.
+At 55 per cent, Labour would be able to form a government by itself.

-The UMR poll shows the Greens are on 5% and New Zealand First – Labour's Coalition partners – on 6%.
+The UMR poll shows the Greens are on 5 per cent and New Zealand First – Labour's Coalition partners – on 6 per cent.
 The poll shows that the Act Party are on 3%.

-National, however, is at 29% in the poll – its lowest polled number in more than a decade.
+National, however, is at 29 per cent in the poll – its lowest polled number in more than a decade.

-The poll shows that National's Judith Collins and Bridges are neck-and-neck when it comes to preferred Prime Minister, both at 7%.
+The poll shows that National's Judith Collins and Bridges are neck-and-neck when it comes to preferred Prime Minister, both at 7 per cent.

-Polling under 30% is a huge physiological barrier for National and means many of their current list MPs would lose their jobs at this year's election.
+Polling under 30 per cent is a huge physiological barrier for National and means many of their current list MPs would lose their jobs at this year's election.

 It comes as Bridges faces waves of criticism over his response to the Government's decision to extend the level 4 lockdown.